PaddlePaddle/docs/doc/fluid/advanced_usage/paddle_slim/paddle_slim_en.md

 ###  Simplified Interface

-- Manage configurable parameters intensively by configuring-file ways for convenience for experiment management.
+- Manage configurable parameters intensively by the method of configuring files to facilitate experiment management.
 - Based on training scripts of common models, model compression can be realized by adding only a few codes.

 Refer to [Use Examples](https://github.com/PaddlePaddle/models/blob/develop/PaddleSlim/docs/demo.md) for more details